IAMSE Educational Scholarship Grant

 - Project Timeline (not to exceed 24 months).

 II.
 Budget and Justification (1 page): Include itemized costs and justification.
+Indirect costs are not allowed.

 IV.
 Letters of Support: 2-3 are required from key participants or institutional support personnel, stating their commitment to the project.
 Letters of support are to be submitted in PDF format with the proposal.